fbdevelopercircles/FbDevcCommunityContent/README.md

 - [IBM's Data and AI Blogs](https://www.ibm.com/analytics/blogs) - A blog on machine learning, artificial intelligence and relevant hot topics
 - [Wesbos](https://wesbos.com/blog) - A blog on JavaScript, it's libraries and frameworks
 - [Wake Up And Code](https://wakeupandcode.com/aspnetcore/) - An awesome blog series on ASP.NET Core
+- [ITNEXT](https://itnext.io) - A platform for IT developers & software engineers to share knowledge, connect, collaborate, learn and experience next-gen technologies
 </details>

 <details>